 Downloading Vehicle Tax Receipt via DigiLocker

-DigiLocker is a digital platform the Government of India provides for securely storing and accessing important documents.
+DigiLocker is a digital platform provided by the Government of India for securely storing and accessing important documents.

 Steps to Download Vehicle Tax Receipt in DigiLocker